-From 2008 through 2016, Alex served on the investigative staff and as a senior litigator in the SEC’s New York Regional Office.
-During that time, he litigated high-profile and national-priority cases, including one of the few jury trials to come out of the 2008 financial crisis, and undertook major investigations such as one of the SEC’s largest-ever Foreign Corrupt Practices Act actions.
+During his time at the Commission, Alex litigated high-profile and national-priority cases, including one of the few jury trials to come out of the 2008 financial crisis, and undertook major investigations such as one of the SEC’s largest-ever Foreign Corrupt Practices Act actions.

 From 2010 through 2016, Alex served as Senior Trial Counsel in the SEC’s Division of Enforcement.
 In that role, he was lead counsel on multiple trials and hearings in U.S. district courts and SEC administrative proceedings.
 Alex was responsible for leading the SEC’s enforcement efforts in cases involving market manipulation, insider trading, accounting fraud, false disclosure and offering frauds.
-In particular, his practice focused on the investment adviser space, bringing actions involving mutual funds, hedge funds and individual investment advisers for undisclosed conflicts of interest, false and misleading statements concerning assets under management, undisclosed revenue-sharing arrangements, client favoritism, and misleading advertising.
+In particular, Alex has experience in the investment adviser space, bringing actions involving mutual funds, hedge funds and individual investment advisers for undisclosed conflicts of interest, false and misleading statements concerning assets under management, undisclosed revenue-sharing arrangements, client favoritism, and misleading advertising, among others.

 While at the SEC, Alex also handled many other investigative matters, including significant FCPA cases, actions against broker-dealers for violations of antifraud and registration provisions, unregistered securities offerings, and other fraud and regulatory matters.